kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 ## Some small changes in the hsx templates

-We are adding the Elm Script globally because we are going to use it as a general purpose widget engine.
+We are adding the Elm widget application globally because we are going to use it as a general purpose widget engine.

 Navigate to `Web/View/Layout.hs` and add the elm script `<script src="/elm/index.js"></script>` to the scripts in development and remove the unused scripts for development as well.